sidsharma2002/PracticeApp/README.md

 * This foreground service then listens for network_changed broadcasts and shows a Toast.
 * handleOnClickListener() implements listener for login button.
 This listener fires up a broadcast to the sameMyBroadcastReceiver.
 Also this listener replaces the current fragment with FragB and adds it to backstack.

-When ever the app is launched for the first time, A 'Unique periodic work' is enqueued in the MyWorker.This periodic work shows notification every 15 minutes stating that workManager has been FiredUp
+When ever the app is launched for the first time, A 'Unique periodic work' is enqueued in the MyWorker.This periodic work shows notification every 15 minutes stating that workManager has been FiredUp.

+In the fragment A, click on the start work button and select an image, the app will apply a grey filter to it while recovering the bitmap on configuration changes.

 ## Resources